A huge French market

 A market with no signs of slowing down

 What about the future of these four pillars?
-Not all of them are experiencing the same dynamics.
-For example, fixed telephony will see its importance decrease in the years to come.
-But this loss of momentum will be largely offset by the growth of other activities, in particular connectivity and telecom services, two branches that are at the heart of our DNA at Netwo.
-The B2B telecoms market should stabilise at 9.7 billion euros in the next few years, according to the audit and consultancy firm PMP.
+Not all are experiencing the same dynamic.
+For example, fixed-line telephony is set to decline in importance over the next few years.
+But this loss of momentum will be more than offset by the growth of other activities, particularly connectivity and telecom services, two branches at the heart of Netwo's DNA.
+According to audit and consulting firm PMP, the B2B telecoms market is set to stabilize at 9.7 billion euros over the next few years.

 However, this apparent constancy hides many upheavals.
 The sector will undergo profound upheavals under the influence of several trends, to which we are contributing: